peterjcaulfield/raiden/README.md

 ## Why

-`raiden` can drastically speed up your workflow with features like:
+`raiden` can drastically speed up your workflow when working with API's with features like:

 - Tabbed autocompletion.
 - Dynamic request payloads from static configs.
 No more manual changing of the request payload between requests.